Today in Middle Eastern history: the Battle of Aqaba (1917)

 In truth, there was a cavalry charge, but it was against that Ottoman position on July 2, not against Aqaba itself, and the actual (rather anti-climactic) Arab entrance into Aqaba looked more like this:

 As far as Lawrence was concerned, his performance in battle was something less than Hollywood later described.
 Instead of rushing headlong on his horse at the Ottoman lines, like the film suggests, he accidentally shot his own camel in the head (!) and was lucky to survive after tumbling to the ground.
-After the battle was over, though, Lawrence may have saved the Arab revolt.
-Understanding that were now ~5000 Arabs in Aqaba who were desperately short on food, Lawrence gathered a small company and immediately made the long overland trek to Cairo.
+To his credit, though, what Lawrence did after the battle may have saved the Arab revolt.
+Understanding that there were now some 5000 Arabs in Aqaba who were desperately short on food, Lawrence gathered a small company and immediately made the long overland trek to Cairo.
 There, he informed Allenby that the attack had been successful and that supplies were needed ASAP.

 The capture of Aqaba and the linkage of Faisal’s Arab army with the British command in Cairo allowed the Arab Revolt to grow, with British support, from a relatively small Arabian nuisance into a major threat to the Ottoman Levant that demanded serious attention from Istanbul.
-The Arab army disrupted rail traffic, provided British forces with important intelligence, and forced the Ottomans to tie up forces that might otherwise have been used to oppose the British northern advance from Egypt.
-But for all their hard work leading the revolt, the Hashemites mostly wound up getting double-crossed by the Brits in the end.
-British promises of a pan-Arab kingdom were jettisoned, Syria was handed over to France, the less said about Palestine the better, and when Sharif Hussein complained about all of this (and believe me, he complained; I’ve seen some of the correspondence), London wound up leaving him at the mercy of the Saudis.
+The Arab army disrupted rail traffic, provided British forces with important intelligence, and made Ottomans redeploy forces that might otherwise have been used to oppose the British northern advance from Egypt.
+But for all their hard work leading the revolt, the Faisal and Hussein mostly wound up getting double-crossed by Britain in the end.
+British promises of a pan-Arab kingdom were jettisoned, Syria was handed over to France, the less said about Palestine the better, and when Sharif Hussein complained about all of this, London wound up leaving him at the mercy of the Saudis.